arturopala/gitignore/README.md

     "com.github.arturopala" %% "gitignore" % "0.1.0"

-Cross-compiles to Scala versions `2.13.4`, `2.12.13`, `2.11.12`, `3.0.0-RC1`, `3.0.0-M3`,
+Cross-compiles to Scala versions `2.13.4`, `2.12.13`, `2.11.12`, `3.0.0-RC2`, `3.0.0-RC1`,
 and ScalaJS version `1.5.0`, and ScalaNative version `0.4.0`.

 Motivation
 ---

-The [.gitignore](https://git-scm.com/docs/gitignore) is de-facto standard filter format for project's files and folders.
+The [.gitignore](https://git-scm.com/docs/gitignore) became de-facto standard filter format for project's files and folders.

-This nano-library provides Scala implementation of the `.gitignore` compliant filter, ready to embed in different tools without having to run separate `git` command.
+This nano-library provides Scala implementation of the `.gitignore` compliant filter, ready to embed in different tools without having to run `git` command.

 Scaladoc
 ---